-INGRESS ZONES EGRESS ZONES

-Traffic originating from the ingress zones will be allowed to forward to the egress zones.
-Select All Zones The egress zones specify the list of zones that traffic will be forwarded to in this policy.
-Select All Zones

-LAN WAN LAN WAN
+INGRESS ZONES EGRESS ZONES The egress zones specify the list of zones that traffic will be forwarded to in this policy.
+LAN WAN Lighthouse VPN LAN WAN Lighthouse VPN Cancel Apply Note:Additional zones may be added to the zones list at: CONFIGURE > FIREWALL > Management > New Fir ewall Zone.
+Zone customized rules may be edited at CONFIGURE > FIREWALL >

-Lighthouse VPN Lighthouse VPN

-Cancel Apply

-Note: Additional zones may be adde

-FIREWALL > Management > New Fin rewall Zone.

-Zone customized rules may be edited at CONFIGURE > FIREWALL > Management > Firewall Management.
+Management > Firewall Management.